aymenhafeez/aymenhafeez.github.io/lissajous-example.md

 > rotation at the same time as the plot finishes, giving a smooth transition
 > into the loop resetting.

-While the rotation and the plot are synchronised it would be cool if the have the animation loop seamlessly without a noticeable reset.
+While the rotation and the plot are synchronised it would be cool to have the animation loop seamlessly without a noticeable reset.
 We could achieve this by increasing the interval by multiples of $2\pi$ to make the animation longer and trace over itself, but it would still eventually reset at the end of each cycle.
-To have a truly seamless loop we plot a static Lissajous knot and have just the point trace over it and make the animated line invisible.
+To have a truly seamless loop we can plot a static Lissajous knot and have just the point trace over it and make the animated line invisible.

 ```python
 # Static Lissajous knot